JonasNorlinder/jonasnorlinder.github.io/_posts/2024-04-02-When-Silence-is-Not-Golden-The-Risks-of-Ignoring-Errors.md

 }
 {% endhighlight %}

-Each thread will then run the follow method, where count corresponds to the number of transactions that DaCapo has defined for each workload size: 400 (small), 100000 (default), 2500000 (large).
+Each thread will then run the following method, where count corresponds to the number of transactions that DaCapo has defined for each workload size: 400 (small), 100000 (default), 2500000 (large).